carlosalexismorales/Credit_Risk_Analysis/README.md

 We see the following in the images below:

-- With the naive random oversampling algorithm, we see the results classified 51,366 records each as 'High Risk' and 'Low Risk'.
+- With the naive random oversampling algorithm, we see the results classified 51,366 records each as 'High Risk' and 'Low Risk'
 - Balanced accuracy score: 67%
-- The 'High Risk' precision rate was 1% with the recall at 74% giving this model an F1 score of 2%.
+- The 'High Risk' precision rate was 1% with the recall at 74% giving this model an F1 score of 2%
 - The 'Low Risk' had a precision rate of 100% and recall at 61% giving this model an F1 score of 75%